The war in Ukraine. Interview with Dr Wojtek Wilk

 You worked with many humanitarian crises in the past.
 Does this conflict differ in any way?

-I am shocked how rapidly so-called operations against military and political targets transformed into massive and ruthless attacks on civilians.
+I am shocked at how rapidly so-called operations against military and political targets transformed into massive and ruthless attacks on civilians.
 For example, the power plant in Kharkiv was raided on Monday so part of the city was left with no electricity.
 The next day the city was bombarded again.
-I saw the pictures of our office – it was completely destroyed.
+I saw the pictures of our office – it was destroyed.

-What kind of stories do you hear while talking to Polish Center for International Help’ workers in Ukraine?
+What kind of stories do you hear while talking to Polish Center for International Help workers in Ukraine?

 Do you know that they are fleeing with their pets?
-We accept all of them at our aid point on the west bank of Dnieper river, they travel with them also to the border.
-I saw a lot of humanitarian crises and it is obvious for me that if you leave your home with your pet, you do not expect to return there.
+We accept all of them at our aid point on the west bank of the Dnieper river, they travel with them also to the border.
+I saw a lot of humanitarian crises and it is obvious to me that if you leave your home with your pet, you do not expect to return there.

 How can we help Ukrainian refugees?